jamesfiltness/tuneify/README.md

 # Tuneify

-Tuneify is a music app built using YouTube and LastFm APIs and data from Musicbrainz.
-Currently under development with a focus on moving away from LastFm for data and images.
+Tuneify is a music app built using the YouTube video player API and data from Musicbrainz and LastFm.
+Currently under development with a focus on moving away from LastFm for data and assets.

 The focus for this project has been getting something done and having fun and not on code quality 🙈